 Lockdowns have caused so many businesses to literally “hibernate” from their situation.
-They are not failed businesses, but they have ceased trading.
-The impact of this on your business is that your own cashflow may have been impacted by customers not paying you, so in turn you can’t pay your suppliers and your overheads.
+The company ceased trading owes money.
+They are not failed businesses, but they have business ceased trading.
+The impact of this on your business is that your own cashflow may have been impacted by customers not paying you, so in turn, you can’t pay your suppliers and your overheads.

 As High Court Enforcement Officers we are often asked to go and check out a shop or warehouse which has gone into a “ceased trading” or hibernation status.
 The plus point on these cases is that when companies do hibernate, they often leave their stock and business equipment in place.
 This means we can help creditors use the leverage of a High Court Writ to get back what they are owed without going near an insolvency measure.

-So, to stay ahead of what we might call “the insolvency curve” the first question to ask is “what do we mean by ceased trading?”
-Are we talking about a business that has left its trading address leaving cardboard boxes on the shop floor, or are we talking about a business which has left an empty office, warehouse or pub behind?
+So, to stay ahead of what we might call “the insolvency curve” the first question to ask is “what do we mean by ceased trading letter?”
+Are we talking about a business that has left its trading address leaving cardboard boxes on the shop floor, or are we talking about a business that has left an empty office, warehouse or pub behind?

 To make sure the target of any action – whether it’s a business or an individual – hasn’t yet become insolvent – you can make some simple online checks.